-

 Students choose an option or optional courses for 15 credits.
 With the agreement of the secretary of the jury, some courses of the KU Leuven and UNamur can also be chosen.
 In that case, students must ensure that they are in order at the university concerned (administrative registration for the chosen course).

 Note: if some of the teaching units from the options and/or optional courses are also in the core subjects or in the research focus, the overlap may not exceed 6 credits with each of these programme sections.
-No overlap of courses is permitted for either the teaching focus or the professional focus.
+No overlap of courses is permitted for the professional focus.
 Teaching units taken in the core subjects or in the research focus may not be taken into account within the options.

 -